linz/qgis-plugin-repository/README.md

 * `stage` the stage being deployed (e.g. dev/prd).
 If not supplied defaults to dev.
 *  `resource_suffix` Suffixed to the S3 bucket and DynamoDB resources for the purpose of creating unique names but more importantly obscuring these resource names from others.
 * `dns` (Not shown in the example as this option is used for development.
-Do not supply for prd deployments) Ensures correct paths for Swagger documents when not mapping the apigateway url to a domain name.
+Do not supply for production deployments) Ensures correct paths for Swagger documents when not mapping the apigateway url to a domain name.
 When using raw apigateway urls use `--dns false` to ensure correct SwaggerUI paths

 #### Deployment - Production Environment
 Deployment to the production environment must be via the GitHub Action.
 The